wilson0x4d/harami/README.md

-`harami` is a lightweight "Event" and "Observer" library for Python.
+`harami` is a lightweight "Event" and "Observable" library for Python.

 This README is only a high-level introduction to **harami**.
 For more detailed documentation, please view the official docs at [https://harami.readthedocs.io](https://harami.readthedocs.io).